L-Gregory/PIB_analyzer/README.md

 ```

 ### Installation
-To install the app, you can download the code from the GitHub repository:
+To install the app, you can download the code from the GitHub repository (do the following command in the terminal, after setting the desired directory):

 ```{r}
 git clone https://github.com/L-gregory/PIB_analyzer.git